Registered Disability Savings Plan

 Generally, in a PGAP year (other than a specified year), the DAPs (including LDAPs) must not exceed the greater of the LDAP formula and 10% of the FMV of the plan assets at the beginning of the year.
 Certain DAPs made following, and as a consequence of, a transfer of property from another RDSP of the beneficiary do not count toward this limit on DAPs.

-If the beneficiary is no longer DTC-eligible and the holder requests the termination of the plan, there is no limit in the amount withdrawn.
+If the beneficiary is no longer approved for DTC and the holder requests the termination of the plan, there is no limit in the amount withdrawn.

 In any year where the beneficiary is over the age of 59, the LDAP will not be more than the LDAP formula.
 In a PGAP year, the combination of LDAPs and DAPs must not exceed the greater of the LDAP formula and 10% of the FMV of the plan assets at the beginning of the year.

-When the beneficiary turns 28 (or any later age up to, and including, the age of 58) during the calendar year, the beneficiary has the right to direct that DAPs be paid to them at any time in that year if, after payment, the FMV of the property in the RDSP is not less than the assistance holdback amount for the RDSP.
+When the beneficiary is at least 27 years of age at the beginning of the calendar year and no older than 58 years of age at the beginning of the calendar year, the beneficiary has the right to direct that DAPs be paid to them at any time in that year if, after payment, the FMV of the property in the RDSP is not less than the assistance holdback amount for the RDSP.
 The DAP that can be paid under these circumstances cannot be more than the calculated allowable amount.
 With the exception of plans where the beneficiary is over the age of 59, a DAP made in any other year may require that the assistance holdback amount be repaid to ESDC.

 Proceeds from rollover amounts as well as the grant, bond and investment income earned in the plan are included in the beneficiary's income for tax purposes when they are paid out of the RDSP.
 RDSP issuers report the taxable portions of the payments from the plan in box 131, located in the "Other information" area of a T4A slip and send two copies of the slip to the beneficiary or the beneficiary's legal representative.
 The beneficiary has to include this amount as income on line 12500 of their income tax and benefit return for the year in which they receive it.